WilliamNyamu/airbnb-clone-project/README.md

   - A property can have multiple reviews, but a user can have only one review for a particular property
 ### Payment
 - Key fields include: id(pk), user, price, payment_date, property

+## Feature Breakdown
+### User Management
+- Implement a secure system for user registration, authentication, and profile management
+### Property Management
+ -  Develop features for property listing creation, updates, and retrieval.
+### Booking System
+ - Create a booking mechanism for users to reserve properties and manage booking details.
+### Payment Processing
+ - Integrate a payment system to handle transactions and record payment details.
+### Review System
+ - Allow users to leave reviews and ratings for properties.
+### Data Optimization
+ -  Ensure efficient data retrieval and storage through database optimizations.